 Despite everything, the couple continued to visit Moe until he ultimately disappeared from the sanctuary, never to be seen again.

-Chimps CJ And Buddy Wrecked Havoc On An Entire Las Vegas Neighborhood
+Chimps CJ And Buddy Wreaked Havoc On An Entire Las Vegas Neighborhood

 Buddy and CJ were two chimps who lived in Las Vegas under the care of Tammi DeRosa and Lee Watkinson, a professional poker player.
 Like so many other stories of chimpanzee pet tragedies, both chimps were taken in at a young, docile age while they still acted like human children.
 And, like all pet chimpanzees, CJ and Buddy grew to be strong and dangerous wild animals.